How do we shortlist?

 The hack to a great Graduate & Internship application.

 At Medipass, we have the absolute best in the business and this is reflected by the sheer amount of applications we receive whenever we open up our graduate and internship roles.
-In March this year, we were a sponsor for the premier university student hackathon — Unihack — and met incredible talent and discussed opportunities we provide for grads and interns.
+In 2019, we were a sponsor for the premier university student hackathon — Unihack — and met incredible talent and discussed opportunities we provide for grads and interns.

 Our first task is to identify and shortlist applicants.
 This is made difficult as we’re conscious that some of the best applicants may inadvertently slip through the shortlist evaluation criteria.